Dr. Brown’s vs Pigeon – Main Differences Explained

 Pigeon baby bottle features

-Pigeon PP Nursing Bottle Wide Neck, Streamlined Body, Natural Feel, Easy to Clean, 5.4 Oz (Pack of 4), Includes 4pcs SS Nipples (0m+)
+Pigeon PP Nursing Bottle Wide Neck, Anti-Colic, Streamlined Body, Natural Feel, Easy to Clean, 5.4 Oz (Pack of 4), Includes 4pcs SS Nipples (0m+)

 Types of bottles